 The structure of your heart

-Your heart is made up of three tissue layers:
+Your heart is made up of three layers of tissue:

-- Pericardium – a thin outer lining that protects your heart
+- Pericardium – a thin outer lining that protects and surrounds your heart.

-- Myocardium – the thick muscular tissue that contracts and squeezes blood out of your heart
+- Myocardium – a thick muscular middle layer that contracts and squeezes blood out of your heart.

 - The two small upper chambers are called the atria.